Kermo27/RiotAccountManager/README.md

 ## TODO

 - [ ] **Improve UI/UX**: Enhance the visual interface and interaction for a more intuitive user experience.
-- [ ] **Add Custom Themes**: Allow users to choose or create custom themes within the application.
-- [ ] **Unit Testing & CI/CD**: Improve code quality and streamline deployments by integrating automated tests and CI/CD pipelines.
 - [ ] **Additional Encryption Enhancements**: Expand encryption options and improve overall data security.

 ## Contributing

 Contributions are welcome!
 Feel free to fork the repository and submit pull requests.
-Please adhere to the following guidelines:
+Please adhere to the following
+guidelines:

 - Create a new branch for each significant change.
 - Write clear and concise commit messages.
 - Ensure your code is well-tested.